JeremyTurner1976/Jt76EmberBase/ReadMe.txt

+TODO-
+Finish out the email system and validations

 Note: If handlebars are changed the matching HandleBarsHelper nuget package must be installed

 http://Jt76EmberBase/Help will load the web api help area (VS Template item)